14. Skip Anything or Idea You’re Having Difficulty With

 17. Plan for the Wedding Day Coordination in Advance and Delegate It to Someone Else

 After putting all plans in place for the day of the wedding, there is still a need to make sure that someone is overseeing the day’s event, calling vendors to order, and quickly getting the necessary people to fix anything that goes wrong before guests notice.
 This is the person that will be calling up the vendors that are running late.
-Having a wedding day coordinator is even more important if you planned your wedding yourself.
-Professional wedding planners also offer this one-day service for a small fee.
-Some even get involved during the final weeks of your wedding planning to help you round things off and also oversee the wedding day even to ensure things run smoothly.
-However, if for any reason you prefer to have a friend or family member do this for you, you can read our steps on how to coordinate your own wedding.
+This role is called ‘wedding day coordination’ and is mandatory is you want a successful event.

 18. Find Time to Relax in Between Planning